joshlong/git-spring-boot-starter/README.md

 ## Usage:

-Add the following dependency to your project:
+Assuming the code is `mvn clean install`-ed into your Maven repository, add the following dependency to your project:

 ```xml
 </dependency>